 But now I was asking the question.
 Inspired by California, which had rendered stultifying life as we knew it.
 Something had to give.
 While we couldn’t move to California, mightn’t we bring the largesse of its possibilities home to our own lives?
 Was there still time to get off that narrowing road?
 Were you allowed to be adult if you didn’t own a house?
 If you didn’t have a house, could you possibly have a home?

 To not buy a house was to speed up the process, knock years off the timeline.
 It was exhilarating.
 We gave notice to our landlord within the week, and moved into a two-bedroom apartment at the beginning of April.
+We didn’t seem to have lots of things to pack and thereby didn’t have to take the services of professionals.
+Else, we would have had the need of a reputed Contents Packout and Inventory team.
 Our daughter was born the following year.
 When met with news of my pregnancy, some people responded oddly-“Was it planned?” they asked, supposing getting knocked up in a rental unit as scandalous as having a baby in high school.

 Our living situation made parenthood easier in some respects.
 There was no fuss about decorating the nursery, because she slept in our room in a crib we bought on Craigslist.
 She got to learn about local fauna when the squirrels got in through a hole in the wall.
 When my maternity leave ended, we had no mortgage payments to meet, so I quit my job, and embarked on a writing career, working while the baby napped (which she eventually did on a “big girl bed” that was actually the futon that had once been our living room couch-a furniture version of circle of life for the socially immobile).
 I don’t spend my days chauffeuring my kids because we don’t have a car, let alone a place to park it.